 Also, the board has proposed a new evaluation method that would automatically fire teachers if they receive two consecutive poor performance reviews.
 A better evaluation method, say district officials, will improve teaching morale and student achievement.

 If approved, the measures will kick off a drawn-out fight with California's powerful teachers unions, which hotly oppose any changes to existing laws.
-The rules protecting teacher jobs are so effective that just 31 teachers have lost their
+The rules protecting teacher jobs are so effective that just 31 teachers have lost their jobs in the state in the past five years.

 Teachers union officials say employees deserve job protection so that they can't be arbitrarily fired by a principal with a grudge.